FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Required:

   * `Sample name` (*text*) sample names should follow the naming rules listed below.
 Each name must be unique.
-  * `Material` (*ontology term*) the type of material being described.
+  * `Material` (*ontology term*) the type of sample being described.
 This will be used to decide what metadata are required and must be one of the expected terms:
     * [organism](http://purl.obolibrary.org/obo/OBI_0100026)
     * [specimen from organism](http://purl.obolibrary.org/obo/OBI_0001479)
     * [cell specimen](http://purl.obolibrary.org/obo/OBI_0001468)
     * [cell culture](http://purl.obolibrary.org/obo/OBI_0001876)
     * [pool of specimens](http://purl.obolibrary.org/obo/OBI_0302716)
     * [cell line](http://purl.obolibrary.org/obo/CLO_0000031)
   * `project` (*text*) project name - this should always be 'FAANG'.
-This will allow the DCC to identify FAANG samples
+This will allow the FAANG Data Coordination Centre (DCC) to identify FAANG samples

 Optional:

  * `Sample Description` (*text*) a brief description of the sample including the species name
- * `availability` (*URL*) either a link to a web page giving information on sample availability (who to contact and if the sample is available), or a e-mail address to contact about availability.
+ * `availability` (*URL*) either a link to a web page giving information on sample availability (who to contact and whether the sample is available), or an e-mail address to contact about availability.
 E-mail addresses should be prefixed with 'mailto:', e.g. 'mailto:samples@example.ac.uk'.
 In either case, long term support of the web page or e-mail address is necessary.
-Group e-mail addresses are preferable to indiviudal.
+Group e-mail addresses are preferable to individuals.

  Links to other records: